bkingcs/JavaFXExamples/README.md

 ---
 ### Description

 This project contains some simple code to help students out with understanding how to accomplish a variety of tasks using JavaFX.
+Most of this was developed to show how to use Gradle to build a standalone, distributable JavaFX application.
+But, there are some specific features in the code that, over time, I'll keep adding as I get student questions:

+1. Demonstrate how to change `Scene` objects on a `Stage`, where the scenes were developed using [SceneBuilder](https://gluonhq.com/products/scene-builder/).
+    1. There are two FXML files.
+Switch between the scenes by click on the button on each scene
+2. A couple teams have used `GridPane` to develop some sort of board game like checkers, chess, or a grid-like game such as sudoku.
+This example demonstrate how to obtain the cell location when the user clicks on an object managed using a `GridPane`

 I expect this to continue to be refined and improved over time.
-It was thrown together quickly to give my students some examples to work with on their projects.
+It was thrown together rather quickly.

 ---
 ### Development Workflow Features